 The BREEAM excellent developments have a 12.5m clear height, 50m deep service yards, level access and dock loading together with ancillary offices.

-SP147 the smaller of the two warehouses at 147,636 sq ft (13,716 sq m) was let to Unipart Group Ltd on a 25yr lease representing the largest letting in Bury St Edmunds for 10 years.
+SP147, at 147,636 sq ft (13,716 sq m), was let to Unipart Group Ltd. This was the largest letting in Bury St Edmunds for 10 years.
 In July 2019 the investment was sold to The Charities Property Fund.